clemsonciti/scientific-python/exercises/04-counting-tests/counting-tests.md

     assert(count_objects(img) == 0)
 ```

-All tests shuold be placed in a file `test_counting.py`:
+All tests shuold be placed in a file `test_counting.py`,
+which is placed in the `test` directory shown below:

 ```shellsession
 micro/